Connecting Zapier to inFlow

 Automate repetitive tasks with Zapier’s workflows and focus on what matters.
 Learn how to use inFlow with Zapier below.

 Connecting inFlow to Zapier

 Please note: You need a Zapier account to use this integration.
 Zapier does offer free plans with limitations on the number of Zaps you can create and the number of times they can be triggered each month.
 View what’s included and their pricing here: zapier.com/pricing

 Before you start

 Automating tasks is accomplished by making your own Zaps.
 Zaps are tasks that you have created in Zapier that consist of a trigger and actions.

-Triggers are the piece of information that starts your Zap (such as saving a sales order) and then actions are what tasks you want completed once triggered (like send an email).
+Triggers are the piece of information that starts your Zap (such as saving a sales order), and then actions are what tasks you want to be completed once triggered (like sending an email).

 Actions can be completed by hundreds of different apps, so the possibilities are endless.